smartgeber Logo

-Explore whether all your smart home devices need to be on the same network.
-Learn about the benefits and drawbacks of a unified network and how different brands interact when on separate networks.
+Explore whether all smart home devices need to be on the same network to function effectively.
+Learn about the benefits and drawbacks of a unified network and how different brands communicate when on separate networks.

 Hey there!
 I've been diving into the world of smart home devices and I'm curious about something.
 Do all smart home devices need to be on the same network to function properly?
 I've heard that having a unified smart home network can make things easier, but I'm not sure if it's always necessary.
 Are there any specific benefits or drawbacks to having all devices on the same network?
 Also, do different brands of smart home devices communicate well if they're on separate networks?
 I'd love to hear your thoughts or experiences on this!